-Materials shall be so stored as to assure the preservation of their quality and fitness for the work.
+60-06 Storage of materials.
+Materials shall be stored to assure the preservation of their quality and fitness for the work.
 Stored materials, even though approved before storage, may again be inspected prior to their use in the work.
-Stored materials shall be located so as to facilitate their prompt inspection.
-The Contractor shall coordinate the storage of all materials with the Engineer.
+Stored materials shall be located to facilitate their prompt inspection.
+The Contractor shall coordinate the storage of all materials with the RPR.
 Materials to be stored on airport property shall not create an obstruction to air navigation nor shall they interfere with the free and unobstructed movement of aircraft.
-Unless otherwise shown on the plans, the storage of materials and the location of the Contractor's plant and parked equipment or vehicles shall be as directed by the Engineer.
-Private property shall not be used for storage purposes without written permission of the owner or lessee of such property.
+Unless otherwise shown on the plans and/or CSPP, the storage of materials and the location of the Contractor's plant and parked equipment or vehicles shall be as directed by the RPR.
+Private property shall not be used for storage purposes without written permission of the Owner or lessee of such property.
 The Contractor shall make all arrangements and bear all expenses for the storage of materials on private property.
-Upon request, the Contractor shall furnish the Engineer a copy of the property owner's permission.
+Upon request, the Contractor shall furnish the RPR a copy of the property Owner's permission.

-All storage sites on private or airport property shall be restored to their original condition by the Contractor at his/her entire expense, except as otherwise agreed to (in writing) by the owner or lessee of the property.
+All storage sites on private or airport property shall be restored to their original condition by the Contractor at their expense, except as otherwise agreed to (in writing) by the Owner or lessee of the property.